GSA/fpki-guides/_tools/cite-guide.md

 This document does not define how to perform testing in CITE.
 That is a responsibility of the CITE Participants.
 Some examples of testing conducted in CITE include:
 1. Interoperability testing between cross-certified Certification Authorities (CAs);
 2. Transition testing to new algorithms (e.g., SHA-2, ECC);
-3. PIV and PIV-I card interoperability testing;
+3. PIV and PIV-I credential interoperability testing;
 4. Repository access testing when using content delivery networks, load balancers, or other networking configurations; and
 5. Path discovery and/or validation testing for an application